Sebastiaan40/cyclops_paper/paper/draft.md

 # Data availability

-- github: code + source code
+- GitHub: code + source code
-- zenodo: figures, simulation data, video
+- Zenodo: figures, simulation data, video
-- osf: preregistration
+- OSF: preregistration

 Readers who would like to reproduce our results are referred to this GitHub repository (LINK!!!), which contains the used code and some further explanation.